-The next song is "Foreverdark Woods", and this is one of the highlights of the album,
+The next song is "Foreverdark Woods", and this is one of the highlights of the

-typical Bathory fashion.
+song in typical Bathory fashion.
 The lead melody, at the very end, is absolutely incredible.

-"Broken Sword" begins with the sounds of waves crashing against the jagged, rocky shore,
+"Broken Sword" begins with the sounds of waves crashing against the jagged, rocky

-the waves and acoustic guitar.
+sound of the waves and acoustic guitar.

-"Great Hall Awaits A Fallen Brother" begins with a very thrashy riff, though not as
+"Great Hall Awaits A Fallen Brother" begins with a very thrashy riff, though not

-choir) that is found elsewhere on the album.
+the choir) that is found elsewhere on the album.
 With harsher vocals, this would have easily fit on Blood Fire Death,

 though Quorthon's vocals are actually perfect for this song, as is.
 This song really takes one back to times of old, when